MasterMeteor/Pythonlearning/README.md

-# Pythontest1
+# Pythonlearning
-This is my first python program about a “Hello World”
+This is my python learning